 Compensation for rear-end accidents in Las Vegas should include payment for all pain and suffering, emotional distress, financial loss, and physical damage caused by the crash.
 Victims should be compensated for missed work, sick days, medical treatment expenditures, and future loss of earning power.

 I suffered a devastating auto accident in Las Vegas due to someone else's fault.
 I was fortunate enough to call LV Personal Injury Lawyers who helped me in the most effective and client-friendly way possible.

 If a rear-end crash is fatal, surviving family members of the crash victims should be entitled to compensation for wrongful death losses.
 This can include wage loss as well as lost companionship of the deceased.

 It can sometimes be hard for rear-end accident victims to get full compensation, especially if the crash seems like a minor one.
 That’s because many injuries caused by rear-end accidents involve damage to the soft tissue, so it can be hard to prove.
-Experienced accident attorney Adam Williams can provide the necessary help in making a case.
+Experienced accident attorney Zachary D. Clayton can provide the necessary help in making a case.

 Getting Help From Vegas Car Accident Lawyers